mercadopago/devsite-docs/guides/checkout-bricks/web-tokenize-checkout-v1-clientside.en.md

 5. In the callback of the Bricks `onSubmit` call, add the same URL that you use in the `action` parameter of your form.
 This is where Bricks will send the payment form data.

+> CLIENT_SIDE
+>
+> h2
+>
-## Users and cards
+> Users and cards

+> Note
+>
+> Note
+>
-The user and card creation process has no difference between Tokenizer and Brick.
+> The user and card creation process has no difference between Web Tokenize Checkout and Checkout Bricks.

-### Receive or pay from a user with saved cards
+### Receive payments from a user with saved cards

-To receive payment from a user with saved cards, it is necessary to pass the user and the cards to Checkout Bricks, which will perform the tokenization process and send the information to generate the payment in the `onSubmit` callback.
+To receive payments from a user with saved cards, it is necessary to migrate the user and the cards to Checkout Bricks, which will perform the tokenization process and send the information to generate the payment in the `onSubmit` callback.
+To do so, follow the steps below.

-Replace in your code:
+1. Find in the current structure of your integration the form that calls the Web Tokenize Checkout.

  ```html
 <form action="/procesar-pago" method="POST">